Senna Omar / The Highlander

 Speakers throughout the day emphasized their support for Palestine and their disappointment in the UC for their, as one speaker put it, “connection to the Zionist entity and profit off this genocide.”

-A speaker at the encampment and a member of the UC Berkeley community, Hesham, emphasized the power of the UC system as the “largest employer and educator in California,” and echoed his fellow speakers and organizers’ calls for divestment and justice in Palestine.
+Hesham, a speaker at the encampment and a member of the UC Berkeley community, emphasized the power the UC system held as the “largest employer and educator in California,” echoing his fellow speakers and organizers’ calls for divestment and justice in Palestine.
 “I think divestment is long overdue.
 We’ve done it for apartheid South Africa; there is no reason why we shouldn’t do it for the apartheid, Zionist, racist, white supremacist State of Israel,” expressed Hesham.

-After the Regents left, members of the encampment began preparing to host the Regents at their encampment and brainstorming questions to ask them upon their return.
+After the Regents left, members of the encampment began preparing to host the Regents at their encampment and brainstormed questions to ask them upon their return.

 Following the conclusion of the UC Regent meeting, Student Regent Beharry, Student Regent Tesfi, Regent Hernandez, Regent Joel Raznick and Regent Ellis returned to the encampment to, according to Regent Ellis, “answer students’ questions” and discuss “information we shared with them discussed during the Investments Committee meeting on Tuesday.”